aaaaagold/MoonBlueRemake_mainJsPlugin/README.md

 Or simply said: **you can use a edited version of the code**.
 4. If you use the code and where you use has a credit page or information shown, add "**MoonBlueLegendRemake.js by agold404**" to credit.
 If where you use does not have a credit page or information shown, you can skip this step.
 However, you shall not violate rule 1: **You shall not claim the on efforts which are not done by you**.
 Or simply said: **credit it if there are other credits**.
-5. No fee, and so is the edited version of the code by you.
+5. No fee, and so is the edited versions of the code by you.
-6. **agold404** has all rights to use no matter what.
+6. **agold404** has all rights to use the code no matter what.